AutoResearch/autora/docs/contribute/modules/index.md

 ## Incorporating your module into the `autora` parent package

 Once your package is working and published, you can **make a pull request** on [`autora`](https://github.com/autoresearch/autora) to have it vetted and added to the "parent" package.
+Note, if you are not a member of the AutoResearch organization on GitHub, you will need to create a fork of the repository for the parent package and submit your pull request via a branch on that fork.
+If you are a member, you can create a pull request on a branch created directly from the parent package repository.
+Either way, steps for creating a new branch to add your module are specified below.

 !!! success
     In order for your package to be included in the parent package, it must meet the following criteria: